dendibakh/dendibakh.github.io/_posts/contests/2021-03-27-Summary-of-contest-4-part4.md

 }
 ```

-The above code will suffer from both large data cache miss rate (because of the random access to array `hist`) and large amound of branch misspredictions.
+The above code will suffer from both large data cache miss rate (because of the random access to array `hist`) and large amount of branch misspredictions.
 There isn't much we can do related to the data cache miss rate, but we can get rid of the branch missprediction very simply, by doing:

 ```cpp
 hist[mag[pos]]+= (edge[pos] == POSSIBLE_EDGE);
 ```

 The above code is equivalent to `if(edge[pos] == POSSIBLE_EDGE) hist[mag[pos]]++` but 1.5 times faster.

+### Optimizing recursive function calls.

 A second loop with a performance impact is following: